dindinw/byteball_full2light/README.md

 6. then execute the script again

-7. restart your byteball wallet, If everything work, it should already be a light wallet.
+7. restart your byteball wallet, If everything works, it should already be a light wallet.